 Currently there are no future dates for the webinar.

-The webinar will be held in English language.
+The presentations will be held in English.

 If you have any questions, please contact firstname.lastname@example.org.